HERBERT SPENCER PARENT ADVISORY COUNCIL

 1. Reviewing, discussing and advising staff, in accordance with school board regulations, on:

-2. Promoting effective communication among parents, students, staff and the community by informing them of school and district activities, programs and services.
+2. Promoting effective communication among parents, students, staff & the community by informing them of school and district activities, programs & services.

 Upon winding up or dissolution of the Council, the assets which remain after payment of all costs, charges and expenses which are properly incurred in the winding up shall be distributed to such charitable organization or organizations which have a similar charitable purpose.
 This provision shall be unalterable.